-Alcoholism – Symptoms, Signs, Withdrawal & Treatment in Vero Beach
+Alcoholism – Symptoms, Signs, Withdrawal, Treatment & Alcohol Rehab in Vero Beach, FL

 Recently, a man was arrested in Vero Beach for drinking a beer in public.
 He continued to drink his beer, right in front of the police officers.
 In fact, he said to them, “If you’re going to arrest me, I might as well just finish my beer.”
 While you may think that this insanity is somehow related to the many crazy news stories that seem to pop up in Florida, it is simply related to the symptoms of alcoholism.
 Alcohol abuse is a form of addiction.
 One of the hallmark signs of addiction is uncontrollable, ongoing self-harm.

 There is a famous quote by Albert Einstein that states, insanity is doing the same thing over and over and expecting different results.
 The addiction recovery community has taken this quote to mean that when someone who is addicted keeps trying to figure out a way to use their drug successfully, they are acting in an insane manner.

 Yet, we could say that many alcohol rehab programs, as well as drug rehabs, are just as insane, trying the same old treatment strategies that only work for a very small percentage of patients.
 Medical science has progressed significantly in the past several decades.
 We have a better idea of how to stop drinking using specialized medication-assisted treatment based on scientifically proven protocols.
 Yet, many programs still rely too heavily on the outdated abstinence-based 12-step AA model.